Doronbh7/segment-anything-2-fine-tune/README.md

 loss (linear combination of focal and dice loss)."
 - **Efficient Training**: Save and load image embeddings to reduce training time.
 Save ~35% of training time by loading embeddings from a previous epoch/run.
 - **Validation Output**: Save segmented validation images to a specified directory.
+- **Iterative Sampling**: Repeatedly process the same image to enhance the model's performance.
+In each iteration after the first, the model uses the masks generated from the previous iteration as prompts, in conjunction with the original prompt.
+This approach aims to reduce false negatives.

 ## How to Use